When starting a business, you will need to decide which of the 4 business structures is best for your business.

 - Have future entitlement to Discount Capital Gains Tax Concession (if relevant)

-We hope that his article has helped to demystify the different types of business structures in Australia.
-We wish you all the best with your decision!
+Otherwise, we hope his article has been helpful and educated you about the different types of business structures in Australia.